surniaulula/wpsso-am/readme.txt

 = 1.8.0-dev.2 =

-(2018/02/19) Refactored the WpssoAm min_version_notice() method to use PHP's trigger_error() and include a notice to optionally refresh the plugin update information.
+(2018/02/19) Refactored the WpssoAm min_version_notice() method to use PHP's trigger_error() and include a notice to refresh plugin update information.

 = 1.7.22 =